-Some people with acute myeloid leukemia (AML) have one or more known risk factors (see “ What are the risk factors for acute myeloid leukemia?”), but many do not.
-Even when a person has one or more risk factors, there is no way to tell if it actually caused the cancer.
+Some people with acute myeloid leukemia (AML) have one or more known risk factors, but many do not.
+Even when a person has one or more risk factors, it's very hard to know if it actually caused the cancer.

-Scientists have learned how certain changes in DNA can cause normal bone marrow cells to become leukemia cells.
-Normal human cells grow and function based on the information contained in each cell’s chromosomes.
-Chromosomes are long strands of DNA in each cell.
-The DNA inside our cells makes up our genes – the instructions for how our cells function.
+Certain changes in the DNA in normal bone marrow cells can cause them to become leukemia cells.
+The DNA inside our cells makes up our genes, which control how our cells function.
 We tend to look like our parents because they are the source of our DNA.
 But our genes affect more than how we look.

-Some genes control when our cells grow, divide to make new cells, and die at the right time.
-Certain genes that help cells grow, divide, or live longer are called oncogenes.
-Others that slow down cell division or make cells die at the right time are called tumor suppressor genes.
+Some genes control when our cells grow, divide to make new cells, and die at the right time:

-Each time a cell prepares to divide into 2 new cells, it must make a new copy of the DNA in its chromosomes.
-This process is not perfect, and errors can occur that affect genes within the DNA.
-Cancers can be caused by DNA mutations (changes) that turn on oncogenes or turn off tumor suppressor genes.
+The DNA inside each cell is in long strands called chromosomes.
+Each time a cell divides into 2 new cells, it must make a new copy of its chromosomes.
+This process isn't perfect, and errors can occur that affect genes within the chromosomes.
+Cancers (including AML) can be caused by mutations (changes) that turn on oncogenes or turn off tumor suppressor genes.
 For instance, changes in certain genes such as FLT3, c-KIT, and RAS are common in AML cells.
-These types of changes can help cells grow out of control.
+These types of changes can stop bone marrow cells from maturing the way they normally would, or help the cells grow out of control.

-Mutations in specific genes are found in many cases of AML, but larger changes in one or more chromosomes are also common.
+Mutations in many different genes can be found in AML, but larger changes in one or more chromosomes are also common.
 Even though these changes involve larger pieces of DNA, their effects are still likely to be due to changes in just one or a few genes that are on that part of the chromosome.
 Several types of chromosome changes may be found in AML cells:

-Different cases of AML can have different chromosome changes, and some changes are more common than others.
+There are many types of AML, and different cases of AML can have different gene and chromosome changes, some of which are more common than others.
 Doctors are trying to figure out why these changes occur and how each of them might lead to leukemia.
 For example, some are more common in leukemia that occurs after chemotherapy for another cancer.

 Some changes seem to have more of an effect on a person’s prognosis (outlook) than others.
-For instance, they may affect how quickly the leukemia cells grow, or how likely they are to respond to treatment.
-This is discussed in more detail in “ How is acute myeloid leukemia classified?”
+For instance, some changes might affect how quickly the leukemia cells grow, or how likely they are to respond to treatment.
+This is discussed in more detail in Acute Myeloid Leukemia (AML) Subtypes and Prognostic Factors.

 Some people with certain types of cancer have inherited DNA mutations from a parent that increase their risk for the disease.
-Although this can happen in some cases of AML, such as in the genetic syndromes discussed in the “ What are the risk factors for acute myeloid leukemia?”, inherited mutations are not often a cause in AML.
+Although this can happen sometimes with AML, such as with the genetic syndromes discussed in Risk Factors for Acute Myeloid Leukemia (AML), inherited mutations are not a common cause of AML.

 Most DNA changes related to AML occur during a person’s lifetime, rather than having been inherited before birth.
-Some of these acquired changes may have outside causes like radiation or cancer-causing chemicals, but in most cases the reason they occur is not known.
+Some of these acquired changes may have outside causes like radiation or cancer-causing chemicals, but in most cases the reason they occur isn't clear.
+Many of these gene changes are probably just random events that sometimes happen inside a cell, without having an outside cause.
 They seem to happen more often as we age, which might help explain why AML usually occurs in older people.